FastGitORG/document/en-us/README.md

 FastGit now is under testing.
 We will adjust the service according to the actual situation.

+Document station is not updated in real time.
+Please refer to [this link](https://github.com/fastgitorg/document) for the latest documentation.

 ## Contact us

 | Contact | Address |